tparchman/F21_BIOL792_coursepage/week9_python4/python4_primer.md

     Seq = "CTGCATTATATCGTACGAAATTATACGCGCGATATATATATATATAT"
     len(re.findall('AT', Seq)) ## returns 13

 Below, an expression is used to match regions with only A and/or T for 4 or more consecutive bases.
-The results of `refindall` are then used in a for loop to print the length of each AT rich match.
+The results of `re.findall` are then used in a for loop to print the length of each AT rich match.

     Seq = "CTGCATTATACGAATTATACGCGCGATATAATACATATAT"
     ATlist = re.findall("[AT]{4,}", Seq)